prestonhemmy/MyProgrammingLanguage/README.md

 - `list(values...)`: Creates a list containing all the provided arguments
 - `range(start, end)`: Generates a list of integers from start (inclusive) to end (exclusive)

+### Type System and Semantic Analysis
+The analyzer implements a static type system:
+- Types form a hierarchy with proper subtyping relationships:
+    - All types are subtypes of `Any`
+    - `Nil`, `Comparable` (and subtypes), and `Iterable` are subtypes of `Equatable`
+    - `Boolean`, `Integer`, `Decimal`, and `String` are subtypes of `Comparable`
+- Type checking ensures operations are performed on compatible types
+- Type inference allows omitting explicit type annotations where possible
+- Variables and functions are resolved within their appropriate scope
+- Semantic errors are caught before execution
+- The special `$RETURNS` variable tracks function return types internally

+### Code Generation Approach
+The generator transpiles to Java code with the following strategies:
+- Top-level declarations are hoisted to class level (handling nested functions limitation)
+- Binary operations are translated to equivalent Java method calls:
+    - Arithmetic: `.add()`, `.subtract()`, `.multiply()`, `.divide()`
+    - Comparison: `.compareTo()` with appropriate operators
+    - Equality: `Objects.equals()` and `!Objects.equals()`
+- Language constructs map to Java equivalents:
+    - Object expressions become anonymous Java objects
+    - For loops use Java's enhanced for loop syntax
+    - Control flow and conditional logic translate directly
+- Type handling is managed with appropriate Java types:
+    - `BigInteger` and `BigDecimal` for numeric operations
+    - Java's native String and Boolean for string and boolean operations

 ## Grammar

 The language grammar is defined as follows: